GuyHarwood/javascript-testing-talk/readme.md

 # Javascript Testing Presentation March 2016

-The code examples relevant to each section of the talk are in their own branch.
+The code examples relevant to each section of the talk are in their own folder.

 ## Part 1: Test Frameworks